 At the Hospital

-More invasive surgery types, such as coronary bypass surgery, also may be required.
-Coronary bypass surgery involves the attachment of a healthy artery to the blocked one.
-This will allow blood to bypass the blocked artery and instead flow smoothly through the newly attached artery.
+More invasive surgery types, such as coronary bypass surgery, may also be required.
+Coronary bypass surgery involves the attachment of a healthy artery to your blocked one.
+This will allow blood to bypass the blocked artery and flow smoothly through the newly attached artery.

 In the future, you may wish to purchase an AED to keep at your home.
-Bystanders in your home could use this life-saving device to restore your heart rhythm in the event of a VF episode.
+Bystanders in your home could use this lifesaving device to restore your heart rhythm in the event of a VF episode.